LIBERI LUDI

 Liberi Ludi offers two ways for educators and cultural workers to use the method: ready-made animation kits, with stories, character templates and step-by-step guides; and methodological support for teachers, tutors and workshop leaders who wish to use the practice in their work with children, including in projects focused on the integration of newly arrived children.

-WHAT MAKE
+WHAT MAKES

 US